waggle-sensor/plugin_manager/plugins/image_detector/training/README.md

 as explained [above](https://github.com/waggle-sensor/plugin_manager/blob/master/plugins/image_detector/training/README.md#training-example).
 And for more example code, refer [tensorflow/model repo](https://github.com/tensorflow/models)

 ## Things we can try..
 * Total number of classes of Faster R-CNN resnet101 coco model is 90.
-But id 78-81 are microware, over, toaster, and sink what we will never target to detect.
+But id 78-81 are microwave, oven, toaster, and sink what we will never target to detect.
 So we can try overload new classes, such as cloud, sun, or moon.
-Not yet tested if the previous classes can be weakened and new on be strengthened.
+Not yet tested if the previous classes can be weakened and new on be strengthened if a model is trained with big number of new images.
-* It is really time consumming and none of tensorflow users recommands, but we can remove all classes and weights and start training from scratch.
+* It is really time consuming and none of tensorflow users recommends, but we can remove all classes and weights and start training from scratch.

 ## Warning and future work:
 To use **Mask R-CNN**, you need to use [LabelMe](https://github.com/wkentaro/labelme), and save images and annotations as COCO dataset format because Mask R-CNN provides pixel level segmentation.
 And this pixel level segmentation is not provided by LableImg.
 With these COCO like dataset, you need to modify [create_coco_tf_record.py](https://github.com/tensorflow/models/blob/master/research/object_detection/dataset_tools/create_coco_tf_record.py) provided by tensorflow.